Boussau/boussau.github.io/tutorials/Projects/index.md

 {% section Nucleotide [compositional variation across species and its impact on phylogenetic reconstruction](SystBiol2004Foster-1.pdf) %}

 The models that we have considered in the tutorials are homogeneous across branches.
 As a result, they predict the same nucleotide composition in all species.
 In practice, this is not the case.
 In some extreme situations, not accounting for compositional variation can result in phylogenetic reconstruction artifacts (typically, unrelated species with similar compositional biases artifactually cluster together).
-A simple but particularly striking example is shown in Foster, 2004.
-In this article, a model with branch specific nucleotide composition is also introduced.
-Here, the aim is to design a similar version of this model with branch-specific GC content, and to see if this improves phylogenetic reconstruction.
+A simple but particularly striking example is shown in [Foster, 2004](SystBiol2004Foster-1.pdf).
+In this article, a model with branch specific nucleotide composition is  introduced to improve phylogenetic reconstruction in such cases.
+Since then, [Heaps et al.](Heaps_2014.pdf) have proposed improved models.
+Here, the aim is to design versions of these models with branch-specific equilibrium frequencies, and to see if they improve phylogenetic reconstruction.

 {% section Multi-gene phylogenetic reconstruction of the [phylogeny of placental mammals](Science2001Murphy.pdf) %}